isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-an-hvlp-paint-sprayer/index.md

 Importantly, mark the painting setting dial for subsequent operation. > See Also: > Thinning Latex Paint for HVLP

-###  Step 7: Fill the Canister with Well
+###  Step 7: Fill the Canister with Well-thinned paint
-- thinned paint

-Gently, fill the paint canister or paint pick
+Gently, fill the paint canister or paint pick-up can with well-thinned paint.
-- up can with well
-- thinned paint.
 Close the canister to prevent paint spilling when carrying out actual paint application.
-Alternatively, set the paint pick
-- up bucked strategically and fill it with thinned paint this is for the pump suction option HVLP sprayer.
+Alternatively, set the paint pick-up bucked strategically and fill it with thinned paint this is for the pump suction option HVLP sprayer.

 ###  Step 8: Adjust the HVLP for Spray Testing and test the Sprayer